azdavis/millet/docs/keywords.md

 ## `in`

-Separates the first and second parts of a `local` declaration or `let` expression.
+Separate the first and second parts of a `local` declaration or `let` expression.

 ```sml
 local